-Everyone who loves cats knows the friendly household felines are descended from much bigger and ferocious wild cats.
-It might surprise you to learn about breeds of domestic house cats that were deliberately bred to look just like smaller versions of these big cats.
+Everyone who loves cats knows our friendly household felines are descended from much bigger and ferocious wild cats.
+However, some breeders have worked to put the "wild" back into domestic felines.
+They worked to breed domestic cats to look just like smaller versions of their larger cousins.
 If you ever wanted a house cat that looks like a tiger, cheetah, leopard or other great wild feline, here are 14 breeds for you to fall in love with.

 Abyssinian